Primordial Quark Stars Made of Long-lived False Vacuum

+We show the mass-radius relation of quark objects at $T=10$ MeV (blue) and $15.5$ MeV (red) together with schematic diagrams of representative objects in Fig. \ref{MR}.
+The two curves split into two distinct branches by two dashed lines respectively, which correspond to quark stars with true vacuum quark matter core and false vacuum crust (we name them tangyuan stars after this traditional food), and to nuggets specifically referring to quark stars with global false vacuum.
+The boundary points are at $R=2.069$ km and $M=0.00698M_\odot$ for $T=15.5$ MeV and at $R=1.289$ km and $M=0.00172M_\odot$ for $T=10$ MeV, as indicated by two triangles.

+We choose six points from the red line (black dots) and draw exemplary objects in scale.
+The warm-toned sphere denotes the true vacuum core, with energy density decreasing outward toward the crust.
+The blue ring denotes the false vacuum layer of a false-vacuum-crusted star, while the blue sphere denotes the global false vacuum of a nugget.
+With decreasing mass, although sizes of objects monotonically decrease, thickness of false vacuum crust is $\mathcal{O}(10)-\mathcal{O}(100)$ m with $\mathcal{O}(1)M_\odot$, and increases until reach a maximum $\mathcal{O}(1)$ km at the boundary, at which false vacuum occupies whole stars, then false vacuum diminishes with decreasing size.
+Therefore, objects near the boundary release most false vacuum energy.

-The relation between the mass (in units of the solar mass $M_\odot$) and the radius is shown in Fig. \ref{MR}.
-The relation curve splits into two distinct branches, one of which corresponds to tangyuan stars with a true vacuum quark matter core and a false vacuum crust, the other one corresponds to nuggets with a global false vacuum.
-The boundary points are at $R=2.614$ km and $M=0.01525M_\odot$ for $T=20.4$ MeV and at $R=0.7817$ km and $M=0.0004176M_\odot$ for $T=10$ MeV, as indicated by triangles.
-The shaded regions show the observational constraints from various sources, including 4U~1746$-$37 \cite{Li2015_4U1746}, 4U~1608$-$52 \cite{Guver2008_4U1608}, one possible solution for SAX~J1748.9$-$2021 \cite{Guver2013_SAXJ1748}, U24 in NGC~6397 \cite{Guillot2011_U24}, X5 in 47~Tuc \cite{Bogdanov2016_47Tuc}, MXB~1730$-$335 \cite{Sala2012_RapidBurster}, J0437$-$4715 \cite{Choudhury:2024xbk}, HESS J1731$-$347 \cite{Sagun:2023rzp} and the binary in GW170817 \cite{LIGOScientific:2018cki,LIGOScientific:2017vwq}.
-Typically, the tangyuan stars possess $R\sim\mathcal{O}(10)$ km and $M\sim\mathcal{O}(1)M_\odot$ that may explain some of the observational constraints shown in the diagram.
-The maximum mass is around $1.9M_\odot$ with a corresponding radius around $10.5$ km.
-In the higher temperature case, tangyuan stars have radii ranging from $2.614$ km to around $11$ km and masses ranging from $0.01525M_\odot$ to around $1.9M_\odot$, while quark nuggets occupy the narrow window $M<0.01525M_\odot$ and $R<2.614$ km.
-In the lower temperature case, the two curves change very little with temperature, except for a slight increase in mass and radius at higher temperature.
-However, the nugget window is much narrower, the upper mass limit is around the planet mass $0.0004176M_\odot$ and the upper radius limit is around asteroid size $0.7817$ km.
+We find that quark stars typically possess $R\sim\mathcal{O}(10)$ km and $M\sim\mathcal{O}(1)M_\odot$ and may explain some of the observational constraints in the diagram, including 4U~1746$-$37 \cite{Li2015_4U1746}, 4U~1608$-$52 \cite{Guver2008_4U1608}, one possible solution for SAX~J1748.9$-$2021 \cite{Guver2013_SAXJ1748}, U24 in NGC~6397 \cite{Guillot2011_U24}, X5 in 47~Tuc \cite{Bogdanov2016_47Tuc}, MXB~1730$-$335 \cite{Sala2012_RapidBurster}, J0437$-$4715 \cite{Choudhury:2024xbk}, HESS J1731$-$347 \cite{Sagun:2023rzp} and the binary in GW170817 \cite{LIGOScientific:2018cki,LIGOScientific:2017vwq}.
+In the higher temperature case, encrusted stars have radii ranging from $2.069$ km to around $11$ km and masses ranging from $0.00698M_\odot$ to around $1.9M_\odot$, while nuggets occupy the narrow window $M<0.00698M_\odot$ and $R<2.069$ km.
+In the lower temperature case, although the two curves change very little with temperature, the window for nuggets is much narrower.